105406263/project2/README.md

 # TechEmpower Careers Website

-This project is part of the COS10026 Web Technology Project – Part 1 (Semester 1, 2025).
+This project is part of the COS10026 Web Technology Project – Part 2 (Semester 1, 2025).
-It's a static website created to promote an IT company and allow users to apply for job positions.

 ## 🔗 Live Website
 [Visit our deployed site](https://105406263.github.io/project1/)

-## 📂 Pages Included
-- `index.html`: Home page with company intro
+# TechEmpower Recruitment Website

+A dynamic, database-driven recruitment web application built using **PHP**, **MySQL**, and **HTML/CSS** as part of a university group project.

+## 📌 Project Description

+TechEmpower is a simulated IT recruitment website designed to:

-- `jobs.html`: Job descriptions
+- Allow users to view job descriptions
-- `apply.html`: Job application form
-- `about.html`: Group information
+- Submit Expressions of Interest (EOIs)
+- Enable managers to register, log in, and manage EOIs
+- Improve user experience with enhanced features such as sorting, searching, and access control

+The site is modular, secure, and follows accessibility standards.

-## 💡 Technologies Used
+## 🔧 Technologies Used

-- HTML5
-- CSS3
+- **Frontend:** HTML5, CSS3
+- **Backend:** PHP
+- **Database:** MySQL (phpMyAdmin)
-- GitHub for version control
+- **Version Control:** Git & GitHub

-- Jira for project management
+---

 ## 📋 Accessibility
 Tested using the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/).